reid47/react-spy-on-render/README.md

 ## Acknowledgements

-This project is based on code from [this project](https://github.com/atomanyih/spy-on-render).
+This project drew a lot of inspiration and much of its code from [this great project](https://github.com/atomanyih/spy-on-render).